Teams Lean on Sales QA Software for Performance and Compliance: 2023 Trends

 Working in tandem with your call center’s reporting capabilities, call center QA software can help you develop agent scorecards to monitor performance and provide directed feedback and coaching.

-Some software, such as Balto and Observe.ai, can also replace or supplement those scorecards by delivering guidance and feedback to agents in real time.
+Some QA software, such as Balto, can also replace or supplement those scorecards by delivering guidance and feedback to agents in real time as their conversations unfold.
 With these more robust QA tools, managers can typically set parameters on when they receive alerts, which allows them to respond to the most urgent issues, and then spend more time making decisions and changes that move their business forward.

 Related Content